Create a Smooth Transition When Relocating

 - Budget For Your Move

 When relocating, it’s crucial to know what will be covered by the government for your permanent change of station (PCS) and what will not be.
 Do your homework on the different policies for moving between states as compared to overseas.
 One important thing to think about is if your primary and/or secondary vehicle will qualify for a single-car CONUS POV entitlement.
 If not, your next steps to military car shipping are often to find a military car shipping company and apply for moving assistance grants.
+You can get an idea of vehicle shipping costs in this excellent overview article.
 You’ll also want to consider costs related to furniture disassembly, fragile pack only and installation and assembly for appliances.
 To compare the costs of different moving companies for your household items, there are often online short surveys and quotes you can do to weigh each estimate.

 You’ll also want to compare the pros, cons, and costs your family has for the various military housing choices available.
 For example, there are government-owned military installation housing, privatized military installation housing and single or unaccompanied housing.
 Additionally, there is the option to rent a home off the military installation or the solution of buying a home off of a military installation.
 If you want to do this, don’t feel alone.
 There are a wide range of professionals including a loan officer, real estate agent, and home inspector or appraiser to help you.
 There are also a vast number of online tools to help you quickly and easily get your credit score checked and get a mortgage preapproval.